AygunVarol/GroqAPITranslate/README.md

-# Groq API Integration Example
+# GroqAPITranslate

-This repository contains a simple FastAPI application that demonstrates Groq API integration.
+GroqAPITranslate is a simple FastAPI application that demonstrates API integration using Groq.
 The API translates English text into Spanish using a Hugging Face translation pipeline.

 ## Features

-- **API Token Authentication:** Protects the translation endpoint.
+- **API Token Authentication:** Secures the translation endpoint.
 - **Translation Endpoint:** Translates English text to Spanish.
 - **Hugging Face Integration:** Uses the `Helsinki-NLP/opus-mt-en-es` model for translation.
-- **FastAPI:** Provides a lightweight web framework for serving the API.
+- **FastAPI:** Provides a lightweight framework for serving the API.

 ## Files

 - `task3.py`: The main FastAPI application file.
-- `README.md`: This readme file.
+- `README.md`: This file.

 ## Setup and Installation